Moving holographic boundaries

-In general, irrespective of whether the boundary theory (which is dual to the (combined) short and long string sectors) is described by a symmetric product or not, in the bulk, the deformation is understood as a $T$-duality--shift--$T$-duality (TsT) transformation\foot{Such TsT transformations can be equivalently viewed as twisted boundary conditions, see \Asrat\ and references therein.
+In general, irrespective of whether the boundary theory (which is dual to the (combined) short and long string sectors) is described by a symmetric product or not, in the bulk, the deformation is understood as a T-duality--shift--T-duality (TsT) transformation\foot{Such TsT transformations can be equivalently viewed as twisted boundary conditions, see \Asrat\ and references therein.
 This will become more evident in section two.
 In this view the background spacetime remains locally $AdS_3$.
 Thus, the local dynamics of strings in the deformed background is described by the $SL(2, R)$ Wess-Zumino-Witten (WZW) sigma model at level $k$.
 This observation was noted and used to compute spectrum and correlation functions in \Asrat.} or as a particular example of the more general $O(d,d)$ transformations \refs{\Lunin,\ \Frolov, \ \IsraelM\AldayMM\Araujo\ApoloTT-\Sfondrini}. $O(d,d)$ transformations are used to generate new string theory backgrounds from known ones.
 They correspond to deforming the worldsheet theory by a linear combination of exactly marginal current bilinear operators \Hassan.
-We will review $O(d, d)$ transformation in Appendix D.